MEDICAL BOARD OF TX DEFENSE

-The Texas Medical Board (TMB) regulates the practice of medicine through power granted to it by the Texas Medical Practice Act.
-This authority authorizes the Board to issue and subsequently discipline the medical licenses it grants medical doctors (MD’s) and Doctors of Osteopathy (DO’s).
+The Texas Medical Board (TMB) regulates the practice of medicine through the power granted to it by the Texas Medical Practice Act.
+This authority authorizes the Medical Board of Tx to issue and subsequently discipline the medical licenses it grants medical doctors (MD’s) and Doctors of Osteopathy (DO’s).

 Disciplinary cases involving a physician’s license and the Texas Medical Board can be categorized into two distinct areas: substantive and procedural.
-The substantive involves the allegation or matter type and the procedural examines where in the disciplinary process the case is.
+The substantive involves the allegation or matter type, and the procedural examines where the disciplinary process of the case is.

 Procedural milestones or stages in the development of an investigation or TMB disciplinary case can be segmented as follows: